tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/Supplemental/Asyncio_Install_Guide.md

-# Dotenv, Asyncio, and Streamz Installation Guide
+# Dotenv and Asyncio Installation Guide

 This guide serves as a step by step process for setting up and validating the asyncio and streamz Python libraries.
 Without these libraries, class activities and their associated code will not be able to perform the necessary operations for asynchronous programming and data streaming, respectively.